Interioamar/Snowflake_DataShare_Snapshot/README.md

 snowflake account when it is shared to another snowflake account within or outside organization.

-Consider a scenario where user wanted to do testing with source objects and target objects where target objects are developed in another account of Snowflake .
-So user need snapshot (Persistant/Physicallized) data from inbound datashare into new database which is persistant so that even the data share is been revoked/removed from the source snowflake still consumer snowflake account will have snapshot data at particular timestamp by which testing/data pipeline can be smoothly handled.
+Most of the time, An analyst/user wants to do testing on source objects(Data Share objects from another Snowflake) with target objects .
+So user need snapshot (Persistant/Physicalized) data from inbound datashare into new database which is persistant so that even the data share is been revoked/removed from the source snowflake still consumer snowflake account will have snapshot data at particular timestamp by which testing/data pipeline can be smoothly handled.

 In some cases consumer snowflake account wanted to continuosly monitor the data changes happening in the source snowflake datashare and same